bradwestness/bradwestness.github.io/_posts/2016-10-06-mod-5-ping-pong.md

 Here's where the "mod 5" bit comes in - every time a player reaches a multiple of 5, the player(s) with the lowest score(s) are eliminated.
 So if one player reaches five and the others have 3, 2, 1, and 0, the player with 0 is eliminated.
 The next time someone reaches 5 the next lowest score is eliminated, and so on.
+Players cannot eliminate themselves.

 Whenever a player misses a shot, they must restart the action by serving.
 If they miss their serve, they *lose a point*, and can go negative.
 However, each player can only hit a given "mod 5" score